andyatkinson/andyatkinson.github.io/writing.md

 ### Blogging

-I keep a blog here on technical topics, primarily to learn them more deeply through intentional focus, and to share my knowledge with others.
+I keep a blog here on technical topics to learn them more deeply through the deliberate focus that writing and teaching requires, and to share my knowledge with others.

 I like include practical examples from my work experience or side projects.

-Over the years I've learned a lot from the blog posts of others, so I also view blogging as a way of give back.

 ### This Week In Rails

-Andy became a contributing editor ✍️ for [This Week in Rails](https://rails-weekly.ongoodbits.com/), a weekly newsletter covering changes to the Ruby on Rails framework.
+Andy became a contributing editor ✍️ for [This Week in Rails](https://rails-weekly.ongoodbits.com/), a curated list of outside-facing changes in the Ruby on Rails framework.

-This newsletter is incorporated into the official [Ruby on Rails weblog](https://weblog.rubyonrails.org/) as well!
+This newsletter is part of the official [Ruby on Rails weblog](https://weblog.rubyonrails.org/)!

 From 2015 to 2017, he wrote 6 issues as part of an editor rotation, delivered to over 6000 subscribers.
 Check out this ([blog post](/blog/2017/04/21/this-week-in-rails)) for more information.
 Below are links to the issues.